We're committed to supporting market integrity.

 The role of the ACCC

-The ACCC is an independent authority that promotes competition and honesty between businesses and consumers.
+The ACCC is an independent authority that promotes competition and fair trading between businesses and consumers.

-The ACCC ensures individuals and businesses comply with the Competition and Consumer Act 2010.
+The ACCC administers the Competition and Consumer Act 2010.
 This includes Australian competition, fair trading and consumer protection laws.

 For more information, visit the ACCC website.